An Incident in the Rebellion of 1745: Background

-Two walled farm enclosures were features of the southern end of the battlefield, where the 4th Regiment fought.
+Two walled farm enclosures were features of the southern end of the battlefield, where The King's Own regiment fought.
 A small part of a stone structure may be seen in the left of the painting, which may be part of one of the enclosures.

 Location

 The painting now hangs in the lobby of the Palace of Holyroodhouse.
 The room contains a number of items associated with the 1745 rising.
 These include portraits of James Francis Edward Stuart and the Duke of Cumberland.
-There is a late-19th century, historical painting of Charles Edward Stuart, a knife and fork that belonged to him, and a sword and pistols that were traditionally said to have belonged to him.
+There is a late-19th century, historical painting of Charles Edward Stuart, a knife and fork that are known to have belonged to him, and a sword and pistols that were traditionally said to have belonged to him.

 A later engraving based on the painting is the collections of the Scottish National Gallery.